Early-Modern-OCR/hOCR-De-Noising/README.md

     export PROC_ID=<some value>

-Then use mode `run` with the PROC_ID of the previous run and `--force-run` to overwrite previous output.
+Then use subcommand `run` with the PROC_ID of the previous run and `--force-run` to overwrite previous output.
 This will read the input JSON file and allow the same page(s) to be processed

-    ./emop.py --mode run --force-run --proc-id ${PROC_ID}
+    ./emop.py run --force-run --proc-id ${PROC_ID}

 ## Support